 If you’re happy to take a more passive approach, and you don’t mind sacrificing the best possible yields in favour of returns that are potentially more stable, you could invest in funds.

 Using your money to buy a share of an index fund might make the most sense for your investments if you just want to set-and-forget them.

-Plus, you can save on trading fees with this strategy, because with a market index, you’re not continually buying/selling investments 🥵
+Plus, you can save on trading fees with this strategy, because a market index fund should reduce the need to be continually buying/selling investments 🥵